metosin/sieppari/README.md

 **NOTE**: running async flows without interceptors is still much faster, e.g. synchronous `manifold` chain is much faster than via interceptors.

-**NOTE**: Plan is to add an Java-backed and optimized chain compiler into Sieppari, making static synchronous chains on par with middleware chain / `comp`.
+**NOTE**: Goal is to have a Java-backed and optimized chain compiler into Sieppari, initial tests show it will be near the perf of middleware chain / `comp`.

 # Differences to Pedestal